 - Understand and articulate the philosophy of the school.

-- Assist and participate in public relations and community building events sponsored by the school.
+- Assist in public relations and community building events sponsored by the school.

-- Act as a model for aides and assistant teachers and mentor their training and development.
-Give clear directions and feedback to aides and assistants regularly.
+- Act as a model for assistant teachers and mentor their training and development.

 - Maintain professional standards and conduct and positive work ethic.